Bias against left-handed people: Sports

-Average time difference: While the advantage is only a fraction of a second, it can be the deciding factor in a close play.
-Data shows that, on average, a left-handed hitter reaches first base roughly 0.14 seconds faster than a right-handed hitter.

-Beating out infield hits: This speed advantage gives left-handed hitters a better chance of turning a ground ball into an infield hit.
-This is especially true for "bang-bang" plays at first base, where the difference is a matter of a few hundredths of a second.
+Left-handed hitters generally reach first base faster than right-handed hitters.
+They stand on the first-base side of home plate and have a head start of several feet, and their swing naturally orients them toward first base.
+This advantage gives left-handed hitters a better chance of turning a ground ball into an infield hit.
 Some baseball players, such as Christian Yelich of the Milwaukee Brewers, maximize these efficiencies by batting left-handed and throwing right-handed.
 Natural right-handers who learn in childhood to bat left-handed make up a substantial portion of all professional baseball players and nearly a third of all hitters named to all-star teams.

 The game of golf is most commonly played right-handed, and left-handed players typically must provide their own special golf clubs.
 The game can be played with both hands, provided the player has both left- and right-handed clubs, giving an advantage over one-handed players.
 Professional golfer Phil Mickelson plays left-handed, although he is naturally right-handed.

 Playing cards often have their pips printed only in the upper left corner assuming holding them with the right hand.
 Such design may be uncomfortable for left-handed people who may prefer all four corners of the card to be used.

 In snooker, when Ronnie O'Sullivan played with his left hand in the 1996 World Championship against Alain Robidoux, the Canadian accused him of disrespect and refused to shake hands after the match.
 A disciplinary hearing was held, at which O'Sullivan was asked to show he could play left-handed at a professional level.